-Epic Games has announced a reduction in the amount of V-Bucks players receive per purchase in Fortnite, triggering widespread criticism among the player community.
-The change affects both standard V-Bucks purchases and Fortnite Crew subscriptions.
-Under the new system, a $9 purchase that previously provided 1,000 V-Bucks will now yield 800, a shift commonly referred to as shrinkflation.
-Epic noted that the price of the Fortnite OG Battle Pass will decrease to 800 V-Bucks from 1,000, but individual cosmetics in the item shop remain unaffected.
+Epic Games has slashed the amount of V-Bucks players receive per purchase in Fortnite, sparking immediate backlash from the community.
+The cuts hit both standard V-Bucks bundles and Fortnite Crew subscriptions.
+A $9 purchase that used to give you 1,000 V-Bucks now delivers just 800 — a textbook case of shrinkflation.
+Epic dropped the price of the Fortnite OG Battle Pass to 800 V-Bucks from 1,000 to match the new economy, but individual item shop cosmetics remain unchanged.

 Community Response and Boycott Efforts

-Epic has attempted to address community concerns through public statements.
-In a Reddit post, the company acknowledged the feedback and emphasized its commitment to the overall Fortnite experience.
-Andre Balta, Epic’s senior director of ecosystem growth, told The Verge during GDC 2026 that the price adjustment directly reflects the company’s operational costs.
-Balta also responded to criticisms that the item shop overshadows core gameplay, noting on 𝕏 that Epic continues to prioritize game development and narrative content while balancing financial sustainability.
+Epic has tried to calm the storm with public responses.
+The company posted on Reddit acknowledging player feedback and reaffirming its focus on the Fortnite experience.
+Andre Balta, Epic's senior director of ecosystem growth, addressed the pricing during GDC 2026, framing the adjustment as a direct response to operational realities.
+Balta also pushed back on 𝕏 against criticism that the item shop has overtaken gameplay priorities, insisting Epic still prioritizes game development and narrative content while balancing financial sustainability.

 The Impact on Fortnite's Player Base